Potluck Discussion: Angling Our Hoods, Reconsidering Long Thresholds, and Extreme Measures

 I love it.
 But it’s a hard place to do long intervals,

-Grant Holicky 15:54
+Grant Holicky 15:55

-right?
 I don’t have a problem with it.
-I

-roll a boulder uphill for
+Like trying to roll a boulder uphill for you

 Trevor Connor 15:59

-I get why you’re doing by 19.
-So they are
+Okay, I get why you’re doing 2 by 19s.

-Trevor Connor 16:09
+Trevor Connor 16:08

-Trevor Connor 16:29
+Trevor Connor 16:37

-Trevor Connor 16:47
+Trevor Connor 17:05

-Trevor Connor 17:18
+Trevor Connor 17:20

-I’m gonna jump on this one first, unless you have when you’re doing longer intervals, then you’re obviously trying to target a threshold wattage or threshold adaptation or whatever else.
-And we do have a great threshold episode that people can listen to with Hunter Allen.
-So that implies to me you have a very specific goal with why you’re doing this workout.
-And I believe that a volume at this intensity level, I do think that volume is important.
-And that maximizing volume is there.
-And so if you have a decreased fitness, and you’re only able to do five minutes, then do five minutes and try to work that up.
+When you’re doing longer intervals, then you’re obviously trying to target a threshold wattage or threshold adaptation or whatever else – and we do have a great threshold episode that people can listen to with Hunter Allen – so that implies to me you have a very specific goal with why you’re doing this workout and I believe that a volume, at this intensity level, I do think that volume is important and that maximizing volume is there.
+And so if you have a decreased fitness and you’re only able to do five minutes, then do five minutes and try to work that up.
 And for somebody that’s stronger like Trevor, than working toward an hour’s worth of work at this level is great.
-But this is more of a maximizing that volume, right?
-Where it seems to me if you’re doing shorter intervals at 20 Watts more, are you doing the same workout?
+But this is more of a maximizing that volume, right, where it seems to me if you’re doing shorter intervals at 20 watts more, are you doing the same workout?
 Or are you targeting something totally different?
-Now, if we’re talking about doing a threshold, and you’re targeting 95 to 100% of your FTP, if you can do that only for 10 minutes and hold that because that’s all the ability that you have, then yeah, let’s break that up into five minute chunks.
-Let’s break that up into eight minute chunks.
-Let’s make it so that you can do 20 minutes, 30 minutes worth of work there instead of flaming out at 10.
-And then not being able to do a second one because you’re so fatigued.
-You know, Trevor, in your case, though, I think because you can hold that 95 to 100% of your FTP for 20 minutes.
-And do it again for the next one, then I think that yeah, that is the progression of an athlete.
-And that in my opinion, those longer intervals are important, because I think that there are other adaptations, and this is getting more sciency than a potluck, typically is that are involved with say, some glycogen depletion, and PCG one Alpha expression and all of those aspects that you do need that volume to get the total thing.
-So my vote is if you can do it for longer, do it for longer if you can’t, then do it shorter, but maximize your totals.
+Now, if we’re talking about doing a threshold, and you’re targeting 95 to 100% of your FTP, if you can do that only for 10 minutes and hold that because that’s all the ability that you have, then yeah, let’s break that up into five minute chunks, let’s break that up into eight minute chunks, let’s make it so that you can do 20 minutes, 30 minutes worth of work there instead of flaming out at 10 and then not being able to do a second one because you’re so fatigued.
+You know, Trevor, in your case, though, I think because you can hold that 95 to 100% of your FTP for 20 minutes and do it again for the next one, then I think that yeah, that is the progression of an athlete.
+And that in my opinion, those longer intervals are important, because I think that there are other adaptations – and this is getting more sciency than a Potluck typically is – that are involved with say, some glycogen depletion, and PCG1 Alpha expression and all of those aspects, that you do need that volume to get the total thing, so my vote is if you can do it for longer, do it for longer, if you can’t, then do it shorter, but maximize your totals.

 Trevor Connor 19:18

 So what quick response?
-Remember the definition of FTP is the power you can hold for an hour.
-Yep, I guess so everybody can do 20 minutes at 95% of their FTP or they got their FTP
+Remember the definition of FTP is the power you can hold for an hour –

-Grant Holicky 19:30
+Grant Holicky 19:31

 Grant Holicky 21:08

 Because you can.
-Next.

 Grant Holicky 21:18

-Trevor Connor 22:29
+Trevor Connor 22:30

 Grant Holicky 22:43

-Grant Holicky 23:19
+Grant Holicky 23:18

-Trevor Connor 23:22
+Trevor Connor 23:24

-don’t even need hoods at that point.
-But you had to bring that back.
-You know, for a cyclocross, as the weather gets bad.
-Yeah, days get dark.
-I know, I find a lot of time on the trainer and I can crush trainer workouts, but it doesn’t translate through riding through heavy ground that’s bumpy.
-It’s just it’s not the same, you have to be doing applying this power where you need to when you actually perform.
+You know, for a cyclocrosser, as the weather gets bad, days get dark – I know, I find a lot of time on the trainer and I can crush trainer workouts, but it doesn’t translate through riding through heavy ground that’s bumpy, it’s just, it’s not the same, you have to be doing, applying this power where you need to when you actually perform.

 Grant Holicky 23:46